GaijinEntertainment/godot-das/README.md

 bin/<your godot binary> modules/dascript/demo/project.godot
 ```

-It should print `It's enter tree!` and `It's ready!`, which is the result of daScript printing in corresponding functions inside class instance!
+It should print `It's enter tree!` and `It's ready!` and rotate!
+You can remove `options tool = true` to disable tool mode (so the object does nothing in editor)

 Add `--windowed` if using a big monitor